 - State Route 520 Seattle/Bellevue

-Active Traffic Management is a new technology.
-WSDOT is the first state transportation agency to use the system in the United States.
-Considered a work in progress, analysis of existing traffic management corridors for safety and congestion relief could lead to additional locations like Joint Base Lewis McChord in Tacoma
+WSDOT is one of the first state transportation agencies to use this type of Active Traffic and Demand Management system in the United States.
+Considered a work in progress, analysis of existing traffic management corridors for safety and congestion relief could lead to additional locations like Joint Base Lewis McChord in Tacoma.

 These applications are consistent with WSDOT’s Moving Washington strategy which emphasizes the efficient operation of existing highways by deploying strategies that reduce collisions and maximize traffic flow.

-Active traffic management signs allow WSDOT to quickly alert drivers to changing roadway conditions, reduce speeds and direct drivers away from a lane closure and around a collision.
+Active Traffic and Demand Management signs allow WSDOT to quickly alert drivers to changing roadway conditions and direct drivers to reduce speeds and move away from a lane closure or get around a collision.

-During the week of January 16, 2012 WSDOT traffic engineers used ATM to give drivers advance warning of the major snow storm forecast for Western Washington.
-When the snow fell, the signs were used to lower the speed limit for snow conditions.
+For example, during the week of January 16, 2012, WSDOT traffic engineers used ATDM to give drivers advance warning of the major snow storm forecast for Western Washington.
+When the snow fell, the signs were used to lower the speed limits for snow conditions.
 This same approach has been used on Snoqualmie and Stevens passes with success and is now used in the Seattle metropolitan area.
-The system was helpful in managing the snow event and will be extremely helpful in managing other emergencies.

-The SR 99 Alaskan Way Viaduct Replacement Project paid for the signs on I-5 to help manage increased traffic on I-5 while the new tunnel is built and the viaduct demolished.
+The SR 99 Alaskan Way Viaduct Replacement Project paid for the signs on I-5 to help manage increased traffic on the interstate while the new tunnel is built.

-The active traffic management system was used extensively during a nine day closure of SR 99 in October 2011 when the southern mile of the viaduct was demolished.
+The ATDM system was used extensively during a nine day closure of SR 99 in October 2011, when the southern mile of the viaduct was demolished.